junglesta/junglestar.github.io/_includes/text_blocks/pay_developer.md

 Flexible enough to help you **leverage free or freemium services**, abundant online today.

-We bundled all tech needed for amazing website in [3 packages](/offer/) to get you quickly started.
+We bundled all tech needed to have an amazing website in [3 convenient packages](/offer/) to get you quickly started.